vzahanych/view-guard-meta/docs/PROJECT_STRUCTURE.md

 The project is organized into **public open-source repositories** (for privacy-critical components that run on customer hardware) and **private repositories** (for multi-tenant SaaS, billing, and infrastructure).
 This structure supports our **"trust us / verify us" privacy story** while protecting commercial IP.

 **Key Structure Decision**: The meta repository (`view-guard-meta`) is **public** and serves as the **developer landing page** for the entire ecosystem.
 It:
+- Contains all public open-source components (edge, crypto, protocols) developed directly in the repo
 - Documents the architecture, threat model, and what is verifiable
-- Links to all public components (edge, crypto, protocols, SDKs)
 - Explains how customers can audit and self-host
 - Makes wire protocols discoverable as potential standards
 - **Does NOT contain** internal roadmaps, production infrastructure, or private code